rancher/rancher-docs/versioned_docs/version-2.5/how-to-guides/new-user-guides/helm-charts-in-rancher.md

 Click **Create** and select the target, **Git repository containing Helm chart...** to add a custom Git repository that contains your Helm charts or cluster template definitions.

 You must enter a name and a Git repository URL.
 The other fields, including the description, are optional.
-Enter an alternative branch name if you don't want to pull from the default, `main`.
+Enter an alternative branch name if you don't want to pull from the repo's default branch.
+Usually, the default branch is either `main` or `master`.

 Whenever you add a chart repository to Rancher, it becomes available immediately.